rust-lang/rust/src/doc/rustc-dev-guide/src/query.md

 How do you add a new query?
 Defining a query takes place in two steps:

-1. Specify the query name and its arguments.
+1. Declare the query name, its arguments and description.
 2. Supply query providers where needed.

-To specify the query name and arguments, you simply add an entry to the big macro invocation in [`compiler/rustc_middle/src/query/mod.rs`][query-mod], which looks something like:
+To declare the query name and arguments, you simply add an entry to the big macro invocation in [`compiler/rustc_middle/src/query/mod.rs`][query-mod].
+Then you need to add a documentation comment to it with some _internal_ description.
+Then, provide the `desc` attribute which contains a short description of the query.
+This description is shown to the user in query cycles.

+This looks something like:

 [query-mod]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/query/index.html